 I later earned an M.S.
-Ed. in Elementary Education and spent 17 years teaching in Waldorf schools in New York and Washington, where I merged my love of art with my passion for educating young people.
-As I balanced motherhood with my career, my personal art practice slowed, but I trusted I would return to it in time.
+Ed. in Elementary Education and spent 17 years teaching in Waldorf schools, where I merged my love of art with my passion for educating young people.
+As I balanced motherhood with my career, my art practice slowed, but I trusted I would return to it in time.

 In 2020, shortly after lockdown, I was diagnosed with breast cancer.
 Between chemotherapy sessions, I sketched, wove, block-printed, and painted.
 Creating art, supported by the love of my family and community, became a lifeline on my journey back to health.